19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [31/2001]

+(2A) Every offence under subsection (2) shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[10/2010 wef 01/07/2010]

 (3) For the purposes of this section and any regulations made thereunder —

-“election period” means the period beginning with the day the writ of election is issued for an election and ending with the close of all polling stations on polling day at the election;
+“election period” means the period beginning with the day the writ of election is issued for an election and ending with the start of polling day at the election.;

 [10/2010 wef 01/07/2010]

-“Media Development Authority of Singapore” means the Media Development Authority of Singapore established under the Media Development Authority of Singapore Act (Cap.
-172);

-“relevant person” means any person or group of persons in Singapore (other than a political party, a candidate or his election agent) which —

-(a) provides any programme on the World Wide Web through what is commonly known as the Internet under a class licence; and

-(b) is required under the conditions of the class licence to register with the Media Development Authority of Singapore on account of that person or group of persons engaging in or providing any programme for the propagation, promotion or discussion of political issues relating to Singapore,

-and a person or a group of persons shall be regarded as required to register with the Media Development Authority of Singapore even though the time permitted for such registration has not expired.

-[31/2001; 34/2002]

-### Election advertising ban on polling day
+### Election advertising ban

+78B\.—(1) Except as otherwise provided by or under subsection (2), no person shall, at any time on polling day or the eve of polling day at an election in an electoral division —

-78B\.—(1) Subject to subsection (2), no person shall on polling day display or publish, or cause or permit to be displayed or published, any election advertising in or among any electors in any electoral division before the close of all the polling stations in the electoral division.
+(a) knowingly publish, or knowingly cause or permit to be published, any election advertising in or among any electors in the electoral division; or

-[31/2001]
+(b) knowingly display, or knowingly cause or permit to be displayed, any election advertising on any vehicle, thing or structure within the electoral division or adjoining the electoral division.

-(2) Subsection (1) shall not apply in respect of —
+(2) Subsection (1) shall not apply to —

-(a) any election advertising that was lawfully published before polling day on what is commonly known as the Internet and that was not changed after its publication;

-(b) the continued lawful display or posting of posters or banners;

-(c) the distribution of a book, or the promotion of the sale of a book, for not less than its commercial value, if the book was planned to be published regardless of whether there was to be an election;
+(a) the distribution of a book, or the promotion of the sale of a book, for not less than its commercial value, if the book was planned to be published regardless of whether there was to be an election;

+(b) the publication of any news relating to an election —

+(i) in a newspaper in any medium by a person permitted to do so under the Newspaper and Printing Presses Act (Cap.
+206); or

+(ii) in a radio or television broadcast by a person licensed to do so under the Broadcasting Act (Cap.
+28);

-(d) the transmission by an individual to another individual, on a non-commercial basis on what is commonly known as the Internet, of his own political views;
+(c) the telephonic or electronic transmission by an individual to another individual of the first-mentioned individual’s own political views, on a non-commercial basis;

-(e) the publication of any news relating to an election in a newspaper in any medium or in a radio or television broadcast; or
+(d) any election advertising that was lawfully published or displayed before the start of the eve of polling day at any election on what is commonly known as the Internet and that was not changed after its publication or display;

+(e) the continued lawful display or posting of posters or banners that have been displayed or posted before the start of the eve of polling day at any election; and

-(f) such other circumstances or activities as may be prescribed by the Minister by order in theGazette.
+(f) such activities or circumstances as may be prescribed by the Minister.

-[31/2001]

-(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months or to both.
+(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction by a District Court to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months or to both.

-[31/2001]
+(4) Every offence under this section shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[10/2010 wef 01/07/2010]

 ### Blackout period for election survey results